abhishek-kumar-code/Redfish_Public/Specification.md

 Redfish services expose two OData-defined documents at specific URIs to enable generic OData clients to navigate the Redfish service.

-* Service shall expose an [OData $metadata document](#service-metadata) at the `/redfish/v1/$metadata` URI.
+* Service shall expose an [OData $metadata Document](#service-metadata) at the `/redfish/v1/$metadata` URI.
 * Service shall expose an [OData Service Document](#odata-service-document) at the `/redfish/v1/odata` URI.
-* Service shall not require authentication to retrieve the OData $metadata document or the OData Service document.
+* Service shall not require authentication to retrieve the OData $metadata Document or the OData Service Document.

 ### Query parameters